pivotal-cf/docs-pks/nsxt-service-mesh.hbs.md

 ---
 title: Configuring VMware Tanzu Service Mesh by VMware NSX
-owner: TKGI

 ---

-This topic describes how to integrate VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) with VMware Tanzu Service Mesh by VMware NSX.
+This topic describes how to integrate {{  vars.product_full }} ({{ vars.product_short }}) with VMware Tanzu Service Mesh by VMware NSX.

 > **Note** Tanzu Service Mesh integration in TKGI has been deprecated and is slated for removal in the next minor release.

-Tanzu Service Mesh brings application-layer visibility, control, and security to microservices deployed on VMware Tanzu Kubernetes Grid Integrated Edition-managed Kubernetes clusters.
+Tanzu Service Mesh brings application-layer visibility, control, and security to microservices deployed on {{  vars.product_full }}-managed Kubernetes clusters.

 ## <a id='about'></a> About VMware Tanzu Service Mesh by VMware NSX